 We are at the forefront of important clinical research and family therapy education.

-- We provide more than than 60,000 hours of therapy annually
+- We provide more than 90,000 hours of therapy annually

 - Engage in important clinical research